thriveweb/see-civil/content/see-civil/infrustructure-projects/gold-coast-airport-ground-transport-infrastructure.md

 accordion:
   - title: 'Scope of works '
     content: >-
+      * Realignment of the main entrance to the airport (Terminal Drive)

+      * Onsite treatment of acid sulfate and PFAS soils, including construction of dedicated treament areas

+      * Installation of drainage infrastructure,  including the largest Awquceptor Gross Polluntant Trap in the southern hemisphere, in water charged ground.

       * Staged installation of sheet piles to create a coffer dam to enable filling activities

       * Staged dewatering of Coolangatta Creek to enable filling and new stormwater installation

-      * Onsite treatment of acid sulfate soils, including the construction of an onsite treatment area

       * Placement of approximately 25,000m3 of onsite spoil (from previous airport projects)